lddubeau/saxes/README.md

 Pass the following arguments to the parser function.
 All are optional.

 `opt` - Object bag of settings regarding string formatting.
-All default to `false`.

 Settings supported:

 * `xmlns` - Boolean.
 If true, then namespaces are supported.
+Default is `false`.

 * `position` - Boolean.
 If false, then don't track line/col/position.
+Unset is treated as `true`.
+Default is unset.x

+* `fileName` - String.
+Set a file name for error reporting.
+This is useful only when tracking positions.
+You may leave it unset, in which case the file name in error messages will be `undefined`.

 ## Methods